Skip to content

 Serving veterans and their families.

-UT Arlington has a long and proud tradition of serving veterans and their families, dating back to the University’s founding in 1895 and the establishment of the Carlisle Military Academy in 1902.
+UTA has a long and proud tradition of serving veterans and their families, dating back to the University’s founding in 1895 and the establishment of the Carlisle Military Academy in 1902.
 It’s part of our DNA.

 Veterans and their families are a valued and vital component of our campus community.
 We are constantly looking for ways to ease their transition to college and to provide a full range of services to help them adapt and succeed in their academic pursuits.